alexfortiana/alexfortiana/README.md

 ### What I do:

-- 🔧 I’m currently working in Lorum as a junior developer with SAP technologies.
+- 🔧 I’m currently working with SAP technologies.
-- 🌱 I’m currently learning to use other technologies such as: Typescript and graphQL.
+- 🌱 I’m currently learning to use other technologies such as: Electron, Flutter & Swift.
 - 😄 Hobbies: Sports, Domotic, Sommelier and music producer.

 ### Connect me: